GabrielKnight13/pressuredrop/README.md

-"# Pressure drop computation code with GUI using Darcy-Weisbach equation"
+"# Pressure drop computation code on pipes using Darcy-Weisbach equation with a simple GUI"